After installing ReShade on a copy of FarCry 1 from GOG with FCAM mod installed, I noticed these artifacts when using Marty's MXAO shader:

 I wonder if anyone has any idea about what can cause something like this and how it can be dealt with.

-Last Edit: 2 weeks 6 hours ago by JaCk_Boston.
+Last edit: 4 years 8 months ago by JaCk_Boston.
 Reason: title didn't reflect the key problem